josefs/meta-paper/paper.md

 This gives a lot of control when defining the stencil, allowing for explicitly exploiting sharing, but it also means that it is more work to define the stencil.
-We provide a quasi-quoter to help with defining stencils, in the same way that repa does.
+To save the programmer the trouble of having to define the stencil by hand we provide a quasi-quoter to help with defining stencils, in the same way that repa does.

 ~~~